fmaste/Haskell/doc/TypeCheckingAndInference.md

 ### Motivation

 It solves two problems:
-1. Ambiguous types (As explained above).
+1. Prevents ambiguity (As explained above).
-2. Some repeated evaluation (sharing).
+2. Prevents computations from being unexpectedly repeated (sharing).

 Point 1 was shown above and about point 2, some think this cases are so rare that the restriction is not worth it, some think this cases should be properly